Protecting The Rights Of New York Grandparents

 - Special circumstances exist such as the incarceration of one or both parents, or when a child has been removed from his or her parents due to domestic abuse or substance abuse.

-If you are seeking visitation with your grandchild, contact our Williamsville law office to schedule a consultation.
-We look forward to answering your questions and putting your mind at ease.
+If you are seeking visitation with your grandchild, email my Williamsville law office to schedule a phone consultation.
+I look forward to answering your questions and putting your mind at ease.